 3. Contents of publications

-Tables must be headed, and in printed publications, consecutively numbered.
+Tables must be titled, and in printed publications numbered consecutively.
 If the number of tables is large (more than ten), a separate list of tables must also be published.

-The OSF stamp (with linking) can be attached to the headings of tables presented on the website.
+The OSF stamp (with linking) can be attached to the titles of tables presented on the website.

 Where necessary, footnotes can are used to give information about definitions of the variables in the table, discontinuities, etc.